DiogoCesar-dev/DiogoCesar-dev/README.md

-#### Eu sou Diogo Cesar
+#### I am Diogo Cesar
-💻 Sou um entusiasta por programação, buscando explorar e aprender novas tecnologias e soluções.<br>
+💻 I am a programming enthusiast, seeking to explore and learn new technologies and solutions.<br>
-📝 Aprendendo C# / .NET
+📝 Learning Java

 <div>